harlo/InformaExpress/README.md

 ## InformaExpress

 This package bootstraps the Informa build of Unveillance (both [front][c_f] and [back][c_a] ends) onto a Docker container.
-It takes about an hour to build, because of dependencies, but will take you from start to finish.
+It takes about 20 minutes to build, because of dependencies, but will take you from start to finish.

 ### Install